HL7/fhir-medmorph/input/pagecontent/trustservices.md

 * Trust Service Providers SHALL allow re-identification of bundles that were previously de-identified.

-* Trust Service Providers SHOULD implement  algorithms specified by the Content IGs for the different use cases.
-Trust Service Provider MAY  choose their own anonymization, de-identification, re-identification, and pseudonymization algorithms in case none are specified in the Content IGs.
+* Trust Service Providers SHOULD implement  algorithms specified by the content IGs for the different use cases.
+Trust Service Provider MAY  choose their own anonymization, de-identification, re-identification, hashing and pseudonymization algorithms in case none are specified in the content IGs.

 * Content IGs will identify specific data elements within resources that need to be processed by Trust Services based on the use case.